-There are 2 options of excursions:
+There are 2 excursion options:

 Who can do the Inca Trail?

-Physical condition for the Inca Trail
+Physical Condition for the Inca Trail

-For this type of walking is recommended be in good physical condition and not necessarily be a person with experience in high mountain walks.
-During the walk will go slowly with breaks along the way are not required to walk fast (according to the guide’s instructions).
+For this type of hike it is recommended to be physically well and not necessarily be a person with experience in high mountain walks.
+During the walk you will go at a slow pace with stops, along the way and it is not necessary to walk fast (according to the guide’s instructions).

-What should I bring?
+What should i bring?

 First of all, it should be known that climate changes are abrupt, the sun can get suffocating and from one moment to another the clouds cover it and the temperature changes completely, the nights are very cold, so you have to provide clothes suitable for walking and very warm for the night.